 We hope that this site fosters discussion, collaboration, and innovation among those working to improve health, reduce food insecurity, and prevent obesity in the United States.
 We hope that many of the ideas will impact the current policy debate and strengthen nutrition in SNAP.

-As the largest federal nutrition assistance program, SNAP impacts the health of nearly 46 million Americans.
-50% of the program's beneficiaries are children, so SNAP is affecting the health of future generations.
+As the largest federal nutrition assistance program, SNAP impacts the health of 47 million Americans.
+44% of the program's beneficiaries are children, so SNAP is affecting the health of future generations.
 SNAP is a government program that is funded by taxpayer dollars.
 Therefore, everyone's voice can make a meaningful contribution to this discussion.
-If you are among the 15% of Americans enrolled in SNAP, your opinions are needed on how the program is working and how to improve it.
+If you are among the 1 in 7 Americans enrolled in SNAP, your opinions are needed on how the program is working and how to improve it.
 Your opinions and ideas will be included in our policy recommendations for strengthening nutrition in SNAP.
-Read More

 The U.S. Department of Agriculture (USDA) introduced MyPlate in 2010 to help consumers make better food choices.
 Replacing the food pyramid, MyPlate illustrates the five food groups using a familiar meal time visual: the dinner plate.
 The framework for MyPlate is the 2010 Dietary Guidelines for Americans